elbajjisii/MBDocCapture/README.md

 MBDocCapture is available under the MIT license.
 See the LICENSE file for more info.

 ## Support
-If this project helped you, buy me coffee :coffee:
+If this project helped you, buy me coffee:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/BEMahdi)